 In my opinion, both the girl on the left-hand side and especially the one in the middle are getting much more from their glasses in terms of image.
 When I now look again at the beautiful girl on the right-hand side, the shape of her glasses seems just clumsy to me.
 Picture her wearing the glasses of the girl in the middle: breathtaking.

-Let’s move on to a comparison which is relevant for us guys.
+Let’s move on to a comparison which is relevant to us guys.

 It should be clear by now, but the dude on the right-hand side has a fairly elongated and chiselled face, so he can wear those glasses just fine.
 Also, if you look closely, they are not even completely round but elongated sideways on the top.
 The dude on the left-hand side has a much rounder face, and he’s shooting himself in the foot like that.